kamal-lal/gesture_controlled_wincc/README.md

 A detailed description on usage of individual module is given in module docstring.
 Trained model "**_gest_recog_model.h5_**" is also uploaded.

 The **__WinCC RT__** project just has one screen.
 It reads 6 tags over OPC-UA to complete the demo.

+## Demo Video
+Please see [this LinkedIn post](https://www.linkedin.com/feed/update/urn:li:activity:6672167250360967168/) for a video demo.